Metropolitan District Homeowners’ Rights Task Force

 Pay off the Metropolitan District Bonds, like a second mortgage, on a thirty year amortization as started in the annual disclosure to the City and County Treasurer setting the Mill Levy

-by Liam in Broomfield, about 1 year ago
+by Liam in Broomfield, over 2 years ago

 I purchased my home in 2009 and the MD bond was in repayment on a straight line, 30 year, amortization schedule, ending in 2034.
 In 2012, the first homeowner, joined four developer friendly board members and they decided to Refinance the existing bonds.
 Replacing straight line amortization, with back-end, step bond repayment terms (68% of total P+I) repayable in last eight years before the 2034 termination date.
 Before the refinancing was initiate, the law firm submitted a report to DORAs website, referencing a new Intergovernmental Agreement (IGA) the termination date was now “Undetermined.“